ice-lab/icestore/README.md

 ### registerStore

 Register store config to global store instance.

-* Paramters
+* Parameters
-  - namespace {string} unique name of store
+  - namespace {string} unique name of the store
   - bindings {object} object of store config including state and actions
 * Return value
   - {object} store instance

 ### useStores

-Hooks of using multiple store.
+Hook to use multiple stores.

-* Paramters
+* Parameters
-  - namespaces {array} arrays of store namespace
+  - namespaces {array} array of store namespaces
 * Return value
-  - {array} array of stores' bindings
+  - {array} array of stores' instances

 ### useStore

-Hooks of using single store.
+Hook to use a single store.

-* Paramters
+* Parameters
   - namespace {string} store namespace
 * Return value
-  - {object} store's bindings
+  - {object} single store instance

 ## Advanced use

 ### async status

-icestore has built in async status support in async function, it enables user to access to async functions' loading and error status without defining extra state which will make code more consise and clean.
+`icestore` has built in async status support in async function, it enables user to access to async functions' loading and error status without defining extra state which will make code more consise and clean.

 #### API

-* `action.loading` - flag of whether action is executing
+* `action.loading` - flag checking if the action is executing
   - Type: {boolean}
   - Default: false
 * `action.error` - error object if error was throw after action executed
   - Type: {object}
   - Default: null
-* `action.disableLoading` - flag of whether disable action's loading effect, if set to true, views will not rerender when loading status changed
+* `action.disableLoading` - flag to disable the loading effect of the action.
+If this is set to true, relevant view components would not rerender when their loading status changes
   - Type: {boolean}
   - Default: false
-* `store.disableLoading` - flag of whether disable loading effect globally.
-Note, action's `disableLoading` flag will always takes priority when both are set
+* `store.disableLoading` - flag to disable the loading effect at global level.
+An action's disableLoading flag will always take priority when both values are set.
   - Type: {boolean}
   - Default: false